 In step 11, you can see that the module, SendGreeting, is a binary module.
 A binary module is one just loaded directly from a DLL.
 Using DLLs as binary modules is fine for testing, but in production, You can get more details on manifest files from https://docs.microsoft.com/en-us/powershell/scripting/developer/module/how-to-write-a-powershell-module-manifest.
-You should also move the module, module manifest, and any other module contents such as help files, to a supported module location.
+You should also move the module, module manifest, and any other module contents such as help files to a supported module location.
 You might also consider publishing the completed module to either the PowerShell gallery or your internal repository.